-Surfshark is a quality product with a lot of strong points.
-A no logs VPN service based in a pro-privacy jurisdiction, Surfshark is fast and secure, with a wealth of advanced features.
+Our latest look at Surfshark confirms that this quality service continues to deserve your consideration.
+A no-logs VPN provider based in a pro-privacy jurisdiction, Surfshark is fast and secure, with a wealth of advanced features.
 These include CleanWeb (which blocks ads and assorted malicious content and locations) and Whitelister (gives you control over which traffic uses the VPN and which travels the net unprotected).

-There are apps for all the major operating systems and devices, including things like game consoles and smart TVs.
+There are desktop or mobile apps for all the major operating systems and devices, including things like game consoles and smart TVs.
 They employ state of the art technology like the WireGuard VPN protocol and VPN kill switches to keep you safe and secure.

-Their large, reliable server network is great at unblocking Netflix and other streaming services while protecting your privacy while downloading from torrents and other sources.
+Their large, reliable server network can easily unblock Netflix.
+But Netflix isn't the only streaming service Surfshark can handle.
+It works quite well with all the major streaming services while protecting your privacy while downloading from torrents and other sources.
 The network includes several types of specialized servers for those odd situations where the core VPN is not good enough.

 And don't forget you can connect an unlimited number of devices to their network simultaneously, instead of the 5 or 6 offered by other VPN services.
 All that, and one of the lowest prices we've seen on any VPN.